 You could be called a hero the first year it grows and a “scoundrel” the second year as it invades the neighbor’s yard.

 The homeowner didn’t hesitate to authorize the root barrier install.
 It solved the concern of “running” bamboo and let the plant’s good characteristics shine.

 There is no better time to install a root barrier than during the plant installation process.
 The new plants are not yet in the ground and the equipment & manpower is on-site.

 After clearing and rough grading the area, the mini-excavator dug a trench around the perimeter of the planting bed.

-As you can see in the picture to the left, the plants are arranged in 2 staggered rows with 6′ C-C (center-to-center) spacing.
+As you can see in the picture above, the plants are arranged in 2 staggered rows with 6′ C-C (center-to-center) spacing.

 Bamboo, like so many areas in landscaping, could be a study unto itself.
 There are numerous types and varieties along with many different ways to use them.

 Here’s the previous post for this project.

 Your email address will not be published.
 Required fields are marked *

 Save my name, email, and website in this browser for the next time I comment.